 ‘This hotel is so charismatic.
 From the enchanting nooks and crannies to the rustic wooden beams, Woolley Grange flirts with eccentricity whilst being a luxury, family friendly hotel.
-Not only does the hotel impress the adults, it also inspires the children with its magical atmosphere and gardens.’
+Not only does the hotel impress the adults, it also inspires the children’.
 Sue, CrispWhiteSheets

 All the holiday, none of the hassle